Change Data Capture (CDC)

 'postgresql.table.name'='pageviews');

-The pageviews_cdc Stream is used as the source in the CDC pipeline.
-Whenever an INSERT, DELETE, or UPDATE happens on pageviews in the relational database, a corresponding record will be generated in pageviews_cdc to capture the change.
-Now, we can use below CSAS statement to define a Stream as the sink and run a query to write those changes into it:
+The pageviews_cdc stream is used as the source in the CDC pipeline.
+Whenever an INSERT, DELETE, or UPDATE happens on pageviews in the relational database, a corresponding record is generated in pageviews_cdc to capture the change.
+Now use the below CSAS statement to define a stream as the sink and run a query to write those changes into it:

 CREATE STREAM cdc_sink WITH (